Syhawk/trick/Linux TCP/V1/readme.md

-TCP server with TCP client.
+1. TCP server connect with TCP client.
+2. Server broadcast to some clients.
+3. Server use thread for each client.
+4. Client use thread to write or read message.